netrisai/docs/tutorials/aws-deploy-softgate.rst

 Add Softgate into the Netris Controller
 ---------------------------------------

 After completing all the pre-required steps, the next step is to create a Softgate in the Netris Controller.
+Here is a step-by-step guide:

+1. Ensure that you have completed all the pre-required steps.
+2. Navigate to the "Net" tab in the Netris Controller and select the "Inventory" section.
+3. Click on the "+Add" button to create a new Softgate.
-To do this, navigate to Net → Inventory and click on the +Add button.
-Provide a descriptive name for the Softgate in the "Name" field.
-From the "Tenant" dropdown menu, select the same tenant name that was used in the previous step when creating the subnets.
-From the "Type" dropdown menu, select "SoftGate", and choose the appropriate site from the "Sites" dropdown menu.
-For the "Main IP address" and "Management IP Address" fields, select "Assign automatically".
-Finally, add "int=eth0" into the "Description" field to specify that Netris should use the softgate's eth0 interface instead of the default bond0 interface that Netris Softgate Agent looks for.
+4. Provide a descriptive name for the Softgate in the "Name" field.
+5. From the "Tenant" dropdown menu, select the same tenant name used in the pre-required steps when creating the subnets.
+6. From the "Type" dropdown menu, select "SoftGate".
+7. Choose the appropriate site from the "Site" dropdown menu.
+8. For the "Main IP address" and "Management IP Address" fields, select "Assign automatically".
+9. In the "Description" field, add "int=eth0" to specify that Netris should use the softgate's eth0 interface instead of the default bond0 interface that Netris Softgate Agent looks for.
+10. Finally, click on the "Add" button to create the Softgate.

 .. image:: images/aws-netris-create-sg.png
   :align: center